humanmade/network-media-library/readme.md

   */
  const SITE_ID = 3;
  ```

+Normally we you should not change the source.
+It is much easier for maintenance and other points.
+So if you familiar with code in the WordPress context, use the hook below to change the default Site ID of the plugin with a small custom plugin.

 #### Hook for Site ID
 The plugin defines the hook `global_media.site_id` to set an ID for the network Site, that store the media files, like `add_filter( 'global_media.site_id', 1234 );`.

+### Installation
+* Download the plugin as zip, use a clone of the repo or use Composer, see below
+* Install the plugin in your environment, recommend as [Must Use plugin](https://codex.wordpress.org/Must_Use_Plugins), also here a small [hint](https://github.com/bueltge/must-use-loader) for an helping solution [Must Use Loader](https://github.com/bueltge/must-use-loader).
+* Set the side ID for the Global Mediathek, see above the description to change them inside the source or use the hook.
+* Active the plugin for the hole network

 #### Composer
 The plugin is also available as [Composer package](https://packagist.org/packages/bueltge/multisite-global-media).